-Kayaking, day boats, water skiing and jet ski activity takes place upriver from the Cleddau Bridge.
+Kayaking, day boats, water skiing and jet ski and stand up paddleboarding activity takes place upriver from the Cleddau Bridge.
 Dinghy sailing can be found all along this stretch especially out of Cosheston Pill.
 There are several areas of swinging moorings along the whole of this stretch especially around Lawrenny and Black Tar.
 There is a yacht station at Lawrenny with boatyard and pontoon.
 A boatyard with pontoon and swinging moorings is located on the north bank at Burton.
 There are slipways on both banks just upriver of the bridge and at Llangwm.
+Windsurfing is carried out in limited stretches.
 Angling from both the shore and boats is popular although some restrictions exist.
 Wildlife watching from both boats and the shore is popular.